 How TO Breathe While Running a Marathon?

 Learning how to breathe properly while running can really enhance your performance.
-Read this article learn more about various breathing patterns that you can try during your marathon.
+Read this article to learn more about different breathing patterns you can try during your marathon: How To Breathe During A Marathon

-How Should You Train to Run a Marathon on Trails?
+How DO You Train to Run a Marathon on Trails?

 Training for a trail marathon is much like training for a marathon on the roads, with a few additions.
 If you have a trail run coming up, you should spend more time off-road, learning to navigate unique terrain while also incorporating plenty of hill climbing.

-Read more about training for a trail marathon here.
+Read more about training for a trail marathon here: How To Train for a Trail Marathon

 How Can You Improve Your Marathon Time?